microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 1. Leave all other settings to their defaults.

-5. When you are ready, click on **Review + Create** to start the deployment.
+1. When you are ready, click on **Review + Create** to start the deployment.
 Monitor the deployment until it is successful.
 It should finish in around 8-10 minutes (mileage can vary).

 ## Answers for the exercise

 The requirements and steps should give you enough information to complete the exercise but choosing the right storage and VM size to meet the requirements can be tricky.
 Here are some answers to help you should you get stuck or want to verify your work.

+### Savings costs

+- Choose SQL Server Developer Edition to save on licensing costs.
+- On the Basics tab choose to use an existing Windows license.

+### Storage configuration

 Storage is usually what will be most difficult to configure.
 Consider the following answers to help you if you get stuck or want to verify your work.